 Bowel cancer is the third most common cancer in the world, with around 1.4 million new cases diagnosed each year.
 It is predicted that this figure will rise to 2.4 million new cases annually worldwide by 2035.
-In Australia, bowel cancer affects approximately 15,000 people, and is responsible for around 4,000 deaths each year.

 Australian representatives on the Working Group include: Bowel Cancer Australia, Donna Bauer (Patient Representative and Bowel Cancer Australia Ambassador), Professor John Zalcberg (Monash University), and Professor Craig Lynch (Peter MacCallum Cancer Centre).